VrushankPatel/interview-matters/java-multithreading-and-concurrency/README.md

 ---
-title: Multithreading & Concurrency in Java
+title: 'Multithreading & Concurrency in Java'
-aliases: []
+aliases: ['Java Concurrency', 'Java Threads']
-tags: [#java,#concurrency]
+tags: ['#java', '#concurrency']
-created: 2025-09-26
+created: '2025-09-26'
-updated: 2025-09-26
+updated: '2025-09-26'
 ---

 # Overview

 Multithreading and concurrency in Java enable programs to perform multiple tasks simultaneously, improving performance and responsiveness.
 Java provides built-in support for threads, synchronization mechanisms, and high-level concurrency utilities in the `java.util.concurrent` package.
-Key concepts include thread creation, synchronization to avoid race conditions, and managing thread pools for efficient resource utilization.
+With Java 21, virtual threads (Project Loom) offer lightweight concurrency for scalable applications.
+Key concepts include thread creation, synchronization to avoid race conditions, memory visibility, and managing thread pools for efficient resource utilization.

-This topic covers the fundamentals of concurrent programming in Java, from basic thread operations to advanced patterns like producer-consumer and deadlock prevention.
+This topic covers the fundamentals of concurrent programming in Java, from basic thread operations to advanced patterns like producer-consumer, deadlock prevention, and modern features like virtual threads.

 # Detailed Explanation